 - All Bad Cards

-This service is our favourite, as it has an immaculate interface.
+This service is our favorite, as it has an immaculate interface.

 The straightforward, basic interface